 I can still hear my mother asking, "Did you wash your hands before dinner?"
 And to this day, the habit has stuck.
 Turns out, her ages-old advice is more important today than ever before.
-With colds and flu lurking around every corner, it's the perfect time to remember the importance of washing your hands - by far the best way to prevent germs from spreading and to keep you and them from getting sick.
+With cold and flu season upon us, it's the perfect time to remember the importance of washing your hands - an effective way to help prevent germs from spreading and to help keep you from getting sick.

 Colds and flu aren't the only thing that handwashing can help prevent.
 You can add conjunctivitis, pharyngitis, tonsillitis, bronchitis, bronchiolitis, pneumonia, Coxsackie virus, Streptococcus and more to the list!
-In fact, according to the Centers for Disease Control, "the most important thing you can do to keep from getting sick is to wash your hands."
+In fact, according to the Centers for Disease Control, hand washing "is one of the best ways to remove germs, avoid getting sick, and prevent the spread of germs to others."
+(1)

 If you're looking for a little extra help promoting handwashing in your home, check out the Henry the Hand Web site.
 Infection prevention specialist, Dr. Will Sawyer offers tips like these that can help just about everyone become a champion handwasher: